Strategic Defence of the Parity Accord

 Response

 This framework does not resolve partition through territorial absorption.
-It removes partition as the organising principle of authority by re-ordering governance through a neutral Administrative Province, preserving Stormont and Leinster House while re-centring shared authority away from competing capitals.
-A Council of Ireland coordinates internal governance, and a UK–Ireland Parliamentary Council secures East–West relations.
+It removes partition as the organising principle of authority by reordering governance through a neutral Administrative Province, preserving Stormont and Leinster House while recentring shared authority away from competing capitals.
+The Council of Ireland coordinates shared North–South functions and cross-jurisdictional cooperation, and a UK–Ireland Parliamentary Council secures East–West relations.

 Historically, Ireland has reconstructed its internal administration before, exemplified by the division of Tipperary.
 Like kintsugi — the repair of fracture with gold — Paritary treats partition as a geographic reality that no longer defines constitutional power or identity.